cryphon/cryphon/README.md

 ### 🧐 More About Me:
 - 🔭 &nbsp; I’m currently working on **maths library** and building a small **tools**
-- 🤝 &nbsp; I’m looking to collaborate on any exciting projects
 - 🌱 &nbsp; I’m currently learning C++ and lower level concepts
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/cryphon?tab=repositories)
 - 📫 &nbsp; Feel free to ping me on [LinkedIn](https://www.linkedin.com/in/yvanroes/)